cscotta/recordinality/README.md

 The implementation of Recordinality was driven by practical needs as much as it was by a desire to encourage greater cross-pollination between industry and academia.
 This is the first known open source implementation of this algorithm I'm aware of, and the only cardinality estimation sketch that provides distinct value sampling and the frequency of each.
 Working with Jérémie to understand and implement Recordinality was a pleasure (as most evenings talking shop that end at 2 am at Pilsner Inn are)!
 It's always a delight to see unique and useful algorithms spawn open source implementations for use by others coming after.

 Thanks, Jérémie!

+---

+Here are the [slides](https://speakerdeck.com/timonk/philippe-flajolets-contribution-to-streaming-algorithms) presented by Jérémie, along with a [video of the original presentation](http://www.youtube.com/watch?v=Xigaf8npHoI).